ourlifeloop/marketing/src/cms/training-faqs/what-functionality-do-connections-have.md

 ---
 question: "What functionality do connections have? "
-answer: "In LifeLoop, Connections (Family and Friends) can do the following:
+answer: "In LifeLoop, connections (Family and friends) can do the following:
-  Send Messages to Staff, Send Messages to the resident they are connected to and Add Photos they would like to share with the resident to their gallery.
+  Send messages to staff, send messages to the resident they are connected to and add photos they would like to share with the resident to their gallery.
   Optional: make work and transportation requests."
 topics:
   - connection-portal